theyee0/Stork/README.md

 3. `entity.lisp` generates a character's backstory and traits.
 Depends on `event.lisp`
 4. `history.lisp` generates lore
 5. `parse.lisp` takes user input and determines what kind of command the user made
+6. `logic.lisp` defines conditions and will hopefully serve to check for logical inconsistencies

 ## Motivation
 I decided that developing in C, my preferred language, would be too difficult simply due to the minimalism of the language.
 Therefore, I decided to explore the opportunity to write this program in Common Lisp, which is another language that interests me.